PaulAdrianDev/Emulating-CXL-devices-with-QEMU-VM-tutorial/README.md

 ## Boot VM with the disk now

 Now the .iso file did it's job and is no longer needed, you will boot with the disk now.
 You can delete the .iso file if you want.
+You can also delete all the linux-kernel content but **keep the bzImage**.

 We are done here, now it's just a matter of setting up your QEMU VM CXL configuration how you want it, the following are some examples.
 You can check out some example VMs on [QEMU's CXL Page](https://www.qemu.org/docs/master/system/devices/cxl.html).